-31 Jan Career Profile: Coffee Trader
+31 Jan Career Spotlight: Coffee Trader

 Perhaps no other “commodity” captures the attention of consumers quite like coffee.
 A coffee trader might argue that coffee isn’t a commodity at all, rather a product that should be celebrated for its many varieties and subtle differences.
 Like wine experts, coffee industry veterans are steeped in the knowledge of what makes great coffee.
 They understand that the flavors and aromas steaming forth from your cup each morning are rooted in the soil.